open-feature/community/tech-committee-charter.md

 ### Election of TC Chair

-The TC will rotate amongst TC members a TC Chairperson to work on building an agenda for TC meetings.
+The TC Chair will rotate amongst TC members.
+The responsibilities of TC Chair include: building an agenda for TC meetings, encouraging participation of other members and facilitating the decisions among TCs.
 The TC Chairperson should hold their role for 3 months; there are no limits on the number of terms a TC Chairperson may serve.